-Aside from the brilliant-white tensile canopy bobbing overhead in the breeze, the thousands of smiling revelers relaxing on blankets beneath and the music coming they’re enjoying on one of two side-by-side main stages, the first thing you notice when you enter Pickathon are the cups.
-Stainless steel cups, caribinered to belt loops, backpacks, and shoulder bags, one per each and every person at the festival.
-This is your first purchase at Pickathon and it stays with you all three days of the festival.
+The first thing to catch your eye when you enter Pickathon is the brilliant-white tensile canopy bobbing overhead in the breeze, cut into Fibonacci-esque whorls like a digital cloud.
+Second is the thousands of smiling revelers relaxing on blankets and, of course, the music they’re enjoying on one of two side-by-side main stages.
+Eventually you notice the stainless steel cups, caribinered to belt loops, backpacks, and shoulder bags, one per every person at the festival.
+Filled with beer or cider or something softer, this cup is your first purchase at Pickathon and it stays with you all three days of the festival.

 The cup is a symbol of Pickathon in several ways.
 First off, if you attended last weekend's incarnation, again taking place on a farm 25 miles outside Portland, then laser-etched on the outside of the cup are the words "Pickathon 15th Anniversary" and a cute cartoon beaver, this year’s mascot.
 So it’s a souvenir.